-Best Alexa Skills: 10 dead useful things you can do with your Amazon Echo
+Best Alexa Skills: 10 dead useful things to do with your Amazon Echo

-Best Amazon Alexa Skills: Your complete guide to all the useful things you can do with Amazon's digital personal assistant, Alexa, on your Echo, Echo Dot, or Echo Tap smart home speaker.
+Best Amazon Alexa Skills: Your complete guide to all the useful things you can do with Amazon's digital personal assistant, Alexa, on your Echo, Echo Dot, or Echo Tap smart home speaker – including all the new Alexa integrations announced at CES 2017.

 When it first launched for Prime members in the US way back in November 2014, the Amazon Echo boasted a paltry 13 Alexa skills – and we'd have to wait another two years to try it for ourselves here in the UK.